Peter King's Monday Morning QB: Draft's first six

 That’s the kind of draft that could keep the post-Drew Brees Saints strong contenders … assuming they find a quarterback to be a solid heir to Brees.
 It’s far and away the best draft any team had in 2017, and it’s a reminder how important off-field homework is on draft weekend.
 Whereas Foster had a shaky past, Ramczyk had zero zits on his résumé and was steady from the first practice.
 The Saints had five picks among the first 76 overall, and surely they should have gotten two or three good players out of that haul.
 But five—if Anzalone pans out?
 That’s one of the best drafts in recent years.

 Deep down, the Niners can justify the Foster pick as swinging and missing for a potential franchise linebacker.
-But the lesson for Lynch now, with the recent spate of rap-sheet Niners, is he’s got to pick Eagle Scouts.
+But Lynch knows that now, with the recent spate of rap-sheet Niners, he’s got to pick Eagle Scouts.
 This franchise has erred with risky players once too often, and for a while, they’re going to have to pick totally clean players.

 I’m hosting a benefit Wednesday night, and you’re invited